aeolus-wind/CarND-Advanced-Lane-Lines/writeup.md

 To always identify yellow lines, especially on the white background of the bridge, it was important to use saturation.
 The function on line 29 of colors.py contains the threshold I used.

+#### The image below shows the transform that I ended up applying in the project video.
+Notably, it deals quite well with yellow lanes.
 ![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.